jayantsB123/jayantsB123/README.md

 - 📄 Know about my experiences [https://drive.google.com/file/d/1iTEu3ubt44QS0h5aJc4hMb70npaN7E6t/view](https://drive.google.com/file/d/1iTEu3ubt44QS0h5aJc4hMb70npaN7E6t/view)

-- ⚡ Fun fact **I'm a computer science major, which means I have a PhD in Googling error messages.
+- ⚡ Fun fact:-  **I'm a computer science major, which means I have a PhD in Googling error messages.
 My computer just loves to test my problem-solving skills with its daily dose of cryptic error codes.
 It's almost like a game, but with a lot more frustration and a slightly diminished sense of self-worth.
 Ah, the joys of coding!**

 <h3 align="left">Connect with me:</h3>
 <p align="left">